 SCHOOL VISIT DETAILS

-Dates: School programs are back!
-Spring programs will start May 3, 2023.
-School programs run Tuesday through Friday.
+Dates: School programs for the 2023/2024 school year are offered from September 19 to November 3, 2023 and April 8 to June 14, 2024.
+School programs are offered Tuesday through Friday.
 Complete an online booking request (below) to book your visit.

 Group size: Maximum of 30 students per program; two programs can run simultaneously.